-- Contactless Chip the card must have a contactless chip.
-If the card has a single chip with two interfaces (contactless and contact) and you want to program both, do not select this option the card will be programmed through the contact - Magnetic Stripe (Only) the card contains no chips, but has only a magnetic stripe.
+- Contact Chip the card must contain a contact chip. - Contactless Chip the card must have a contactless chip. - If the card has a single chip with two interfaces (contactless and contact) and you want to program both, do not select this option the card will be programmed through the contact chip.
+Select this option for contactless-only issuance. - Magnetic Stripe (Only) the card contains no chips, but has only a magnetic stripe.
 If your card has a magnetic stripe in addition to a chip, you do not need to select this option. - Microsoft Virtual Smart Card used for Microsoft VSCs.
 See the Setting up a credential profile for VSCs section in the Microsoft VSC Integration Guide. - Windows Hello used for Windows Hello for Business credentials.
 See the Creating the Windows Hello credential profile section in the Windows Hello for Business Integration Guide. - FIDO Authenticator (Only) used for FIDO credentials.
 See the Setting up credential profiles for FIDO authenticators section in the FIDO Authenticator Integration Guide. - Identity Agent used for mobile identities.
 See the Setting up the Identity Agent credential profiles section in the Mobile Identity Management guide. - Mobile Identity Document used for mobile identity documents.
-See the Creating the mobile identity document credential profile section in the Mobile Identity Documents guide. - Software Certificates Only no card is required, and the certificates are issued only in software. - See section 11.5, Setting up a credential profile for soft certificates for details. - Device Identity (Only) if these credentials are only going to be used to determine the identity of a device (a computer, router or other device), select this option. - See section 24.5, Setting up a credential profile to use to issue device identities for details. - Externally Issued (Only) used for credentials that were originally issued by a different system and have been imported into MyID; for example, this is used for derived credentials for unknown users. - Derived Credential used for derived credentials. - See the Setting up the credential profiles for derived credentials section in the Derived Credentials Self-Service Request Portal guide.
+See the Creating the mobile identity document credential profile section in the Mobile Identity Documents guide. - Software Certificates Only no card is required, and the certificates are issued only in software. - See section 11.5, Setting up a credential profile for soft certificates for details. - Device Identity (Only) if these credentials are only going to be used to determine the identity of a device (a computer, router or other device), select this option. - See section 23.5, Setting up a credential profile to use to issue device identities for details. - Externally Issued (Only) used for credentials that were originally issued by a different system and have been imported into MyID; for example, this is used for derived credentials for unknown users. - Derived Credential used for derived credentials. - See the Setting up the credential profiles for derived credentials section in the DerivedCredentials Self-Service Request Portal guide, and the Setting up the credential profiles for derived credentials section in the Derived Credentials Self-ServiceRequest Portal.